nczub/SerotoninAI_streamlit/README.md

 ```bash
 $ streamlit run app_streamlit_SerotoninAI.py
 ```
-App should open in browser or you will be available at '...'.
+App should open in browser or it will be available at '...'.

 5. Finally, have fun and test my app!